binarygale-templates/webservice-axum/README.md

 - The `release` workflow runs when a new GitHub Release is pushed.
 It builds the container image and pushes the result to GHCR under the `latest` tag, and semver-hierarchical version tags.

 The `build` and `release` workflows can also be triggered manually, in case a previous release needs to be build again to catch up with OS-level updates.

+## Linting

+The template contains a very basic `.editorconfig`, and a config file for [`pre-commit`](https://pre-commit.com/) that runs Clippy and Rustfmt in a `pre-commit` hook.
+Be sure to run `pre-commit install` in new clones to set up the git hook.